 The Responsible Person therefore plays the key role in ensuring that the cosmetic product put onto the market is safe for human health when used under normal or reasonably foreseeable conditions of use.
 In order to be able to fulfil these obligations the Responsible Person will need to be able to work with all aspects of the product supply chain; from the marketing department, the raw materials supplier through to the manufacturing plant.

-Figure one gives a representation of a cosmetic product supply chain highlighting the way that all elements need to work together in order to legally bring a product to market.
-It can be seen that the activity of the Responsible Person touches all aspects of the product process from development through production to placing the product on the market.
+The Responsible Person touches all aspects of the product process from development through production to placing the product on the market.
 There are numerous challenges that arise when considering the obligations the Responsible Person is required to fulfil under the terms of the Regulation; perhaps one of the principle issues is one of knowledge and authority.
 The practical aspects of managing the volume of data, maintaining and verifying the information are also important considerations that need to be taken into account.

 Delphic HSE offer a service to act as your appointed third party Responsible Person which will ensure: